Zeek Package that detects CallStranger (CVE-2020-12695) attempts (http://callstranger.com/)

-This plugin attempts to detect CallStranger (CVE-2020-12695) exploitation attempts and data exfiltration.
+This package attempts to detect CallStranger (CVE-2020-12695) exploitation attempts and data exfiltration.
 It does so by looking for three key things:

 SUBSCRIBEcommands with a Notify URL that contains an IP address that isn't an RFC1918 or local_nets address.
 This could be the precursor for DDoS amplification or Data Exfiltration